17 Top-Rated Attractions & Places to Visit in Corsica

 Bastia

-For travelers who want to experience the real Corsica, this lively seaside city is the place to go.
-Bastia has a picturesque harbor and a quaint old town (Terra Vecchia) bursting with narrow lanes and tightly packed houses.
+If you want to experience the real Corsica, this lively seaside city is the place to go.
+Bastia has a picturesque harbor and a quaint Old Town (Terra Vecchia) bursting with narrow lanes and tightly packed houses.

 Within the Terra Vecchia are several noteworthy churches: the 17th-century Eglise Saint-Jean-Baptiste, the largest church in Corsica; the Baroque Chapelle de l'Immaculée Conception; and the Chapelle Saint-Roch, which overlooks the mesmerizing Mediterranean waters.